anujdhawan/grupal/trunk/README.txt

 ========
  * Uses Zend Framework for Google Apps APIs
  * Open Source (AGPLv3) licensing
  * Commercial licensing and support for both Grupal and Google Apps available from Australian Online Solutions (a Google Solution Provider).
  * Performance optimisations only talk to Google when absolutely necessary
  * Security feature requires Google Apps admin password for all changes
  * Ability to intercept and prevent username updates (which break links)

 Warning
 =======
  * The Google Apps Provisioning API on which this code depends is not available in the free Standard Edition.
+ * For security reasons ensure that AllowOverride is configured appropriately such that the .htaccess files take effect
- * The GNU Affero General Public License applies to this code and as such: o It is compatible with GPLv2 or later code, not GPLv2 only (everything in the Drupal CVS is compatible) o Installations "must prominently offer all users interacting with it remotely through a computer network an opportunity to receive the Corresponding Source" for Drupal itself as well as all modules, themes, etc.
+ * The GNU Affero General Public License applies to this code and as such: o It is compatible with GPLv2 or later code, not GPLv2 only (everything in the Drupal CVS is compatible) o Installations "must prominently offer all users interacting with it remotely through a computer network an opportunity to receive the Corresponding Source" for Drupal itself as well as all modules, themes, etc
  * If this is unacceptable to you then affordable commerical licenses are available from Australian Online Solutions.

 Requires
 ========